CloudNativeSDWAN/cnwan-automation/fish-scripting/README.md

 - The Fish Shell, version 2.3.0 or higher.
 - The [`yq` command-line YAML processor](https://mikefarah.gitbook.io/yq/)
   is used to parse configuration.
-Minimum required version is 3.2.1 in order to support reading array length
+Supported versions are from 3.2.1 through 3.4.1.
+Version 4.x changed the CLI and is not yet supported.
 - `base64` to encode files into *cloud-init* configurations (on macOS use the built-in version not the Homebrew *base64* package, as default behavior for line wrap and CLI options differ)